Guide for Fescue Grass: Yearly Maintenance Program

 Fescue Grass does not need much fertilization since it will pull on the nutrients far beneath the soil with its dense, deep roots.

-If you must apply a fertilizer then the best time to apply would be in September when Fescue Grass is actively growing.
-Before applying a fertilizer it would be best to perform a soil test to determine if the turf's pH levels are at a minimum of 5.5 to 6.5 or if there are any diseases that may not be visible in your turf.
+If you must apply fertilizer, the best time is in September, when Fescue Grass is actively growing.
+Before applying fertilizer, it would be best to perform a soil test to determine if the turf's pH levels are at a minimum of 5.5 to 6.5 or if there are any diseases that may not be visible.

-You will want to apply a fall fertilizer that contains a nitrogen level of at least 5%.
-For best results within your turf use a granular fertilizer to slowly release nutrients into your Fescue Grass.
-This will allow your turf to have a longer time frame to pull nutrients from to fight against weeds, fungi, and promote new growth throughout the season.
+You will want to apply a fall fertilizer with a nitrogen level of at least 5%.
+For best results within your turf, use a granular fertilizer that releases nutrients slowly into your fescue grass.
+This will allow your turf a longer time frame to pull nutrients from to fight against weeds and fungi and promote new growth throughout the season.

 Key Takeaways